John Chrysostom: Early life

+Education

-As a result of his mother's influential connections in the city, John began his education under the rhetorician Libanius.
+As a result of his mother's influential connections in the city, John began his education under the rhetorician Libanius in the Sophist school.
 From Libanius, John acquired the skills for a career in rhetoric, as well as a love of the Greek language and literature.
 Eventually, he became a lawyer.

-As he grew older, however, John became more deeply committed to Christianity and went on to study theology under Diodorus of Tarsus, founder of the re-constituted School of Antioch.
+As he grew older, however, John became more deeply committed to Christianity and went on to study theology under Diodorus of Tarsus, founder of the reconstituted School of Antioch.
 According to the Christian historian Sozomen, Libanius was supposed to have said on his deathbed that John would have been his successor "if the Christians had not taken him from us".

 John lived in extreme asceticism and became a hermit in about 375; he spent the next two years continually standing, scarcely sleeping, and committing the Bible to memory.
 As a consequence of these practices, his stomach and kidneys were permanently damaged and poor health forced him to return to Antioch.